In this article, you’ll learn what is Hydro power plant? Its Diagram, Layout, Working, Types, Advantages, and Disadvantages are all explained.

-During the rainy season, when the stream is in floods it carries a huge quantity of water as compared to the stream in other times of the year i.e. the quantity of water carried by it is very less.
-However, the demand for power normally does not match such variation of the natural flow of the stream.
+During the rainy season, when the stream is in flood it carries a huge quantity of water as compared to the stream in other times of the year i.e. the quantity of water carried by it is very less.
+However, the demand for power normally does not match such variation in the natural flow of the stream.

 Therefore, some arrangement in the form of storage and pondage of water is required for the proper handling of the flow of water so as to make it available in important quantity to meet the power demand at a given time.

 The storage may be defined as the impounding of a considerable amount of excess runoff during seasons of surplus flow for use in dry seasons.
 This is achieved by constructing a dam across the stream at a suitable site and building a storage reservoir on the upstream side of the dam.